lsst-tstn/tstn-023/index.rst

 Furthermore, OpenSplice DDS can be configured to run in two modes of operation, :ref:`single process <fig-single-process>` or :ref:`shared memory <fig-shared-memory>`.
 When running in single process mode, the configured DDS services will run in the same process as the application.
 That means, alongside the resources needed by the application itself to run (computing, memory allocation, etc) there will also be additional resources needed by the DDS services themselves.
-In addition, there is also the question of how those additional resources are handled by the application and the programming language itself.
+How those additional resources are handled by the application and the programming language itself may have a considerable impact on the system responsiveness and reliability.
 For instance, Python does not easily support multiprocessing, so DDS services will be competing for the same computing resources as those needed by the application to run properly.

 .. figure:: /_static/SingleProcessFig.png